Promote supply chain sustainability

 Whistle-blowing system

 Toyo Tire Corporation operates a whistle-blowing system that can also be utilized by suppliers, and conveys information to suppliers through briefing sessions on the CSR Procurement Guidelines and other venues.
-There were no reports from suppliers in 2021.
+There were no reports from suppliers in fiscal 2023.

-We declared our commitment to free competition and fair trading in each market in the Toyo Tire Group Code of Conduct.
-We conduct our activities in compliance with antimonopoly and subcontracting law, pursue fair procurement activities, comply with import and export-related laws and regulations, and ensure appropriate labeling and product explanations.
+We declared our commitment to free competition and fair trade in each country and region in the Toyo Tire Group Code of Conduct.
+We comply with antimonopoly and subcontracting laws, pursue fair procurement activities, comply with import- and export-related laws and regulations, and ensure proper labeling and product descriptions.

-For instance, at Toyo Tire Corporation, we seek to ensure business activities are based on fair and free competition by establishing purchasing regulations that stipulate the thorough implementation of fair and non-discriminatory business dealings and prohibit the development of personal interests with suppliers.
-We have also established anti-cartel regulations to prevent cartels and bid-rigging activities that are prohibited under antimonopoly law or any action that could be construed in such a way.
+We ensure that our business activities are based on fair and free competition by establishing purchasing regulations that stipulate thorough implementation of fair and non-discriminatory business dealings and prohibit the development of personal interests with suppliers.
+We have also established anti-cartel regulations to prevent cartels and bid-rigging activities that are prohibited under antimonopoly laws or any action that could be construed in such a way.

-To prevent any fraud or bid rigging caused by interactions between procurement personnel and to reduce the cost of bidding, the Group has introduced an electronic bidding system for selecting suppliers at major purchasing bases around the world.
-The system is designed to enhance the fairness and transparency of the selection process.
+To prevent any fraud or bid rigging caused by contact between suppliers’ staff responsible for procurement and to reduce bidding costs, the Group has introduced an electronic bidding system for selecting suppliers and has engaged in fair procurement activities at major purchasing sites around the world.

 Conflict minerals response